-On Tuesday night's live results episode of NBC's The Voice, the top 10 artists of season 12 were announced.
+In Tuesday night's (May 2) live results episode of The Voice, the top 10 artists of season 12 were announced.
 The bottom two artists sang live for the instant save.
 To fill the time, Gwen Stefani and Alicia Keys also performed live with their teams.

 Carson Daly brought out the top 11 to give the first round of results, which were announced in no particular order.
-America voted through Team Blake's Lauren Duski and Team Adam's Jesse Larson, who surprised with his personal best performance of the season on Monday night.
+America voted through Team Blake's Lauren Duski and Team Adam's Jesse Larson, who surprised with his personal best performance of the season last night.

-America also voted to save Chris Blue, who closed out last night's performances with a showstopping number.
-Team Gwen's Brennley Brown, the youngest remaining artist in the competition, also advanced to the top 10.
+America also voted to save Chris Blue, who closed out Monday night's performances with a showstopping number.
+Team Gwen's Brennley Brown, the youngest remaining artist in he competition, also advanced to the top 10.

 Brown joined Stefani and Hunter Plake onstage for a performance of "Fix You" by Coldplay.